DrChooper/AnigoMap/README.md

 ### Test suite
-The repository contains 2 test files in the test_files folder that can be used for testing the assembly pipeline:
+The repository contains 2 test files in the test folder that can be used for testing the assembly pipeline:
 ```bash
 bash assembler_test.sh
 ```